guardian/prout/README.md

 ### Add config file

-Add a `.prout.json` file to any folder in your repo:
+Add a `.prout.json` file to any folder you want monitored in your repo:

 ```
 {
   "checkpoints": {
+    "DEV": { "url": "http://dev.mysite.com/", "overdue": "10M" },
-    "PROD": { "url": "https://example.com/", "overdue": "10M" }
+    "PROD": { "url": "http://mysite.com/", "overdue": "1H" }
   }
 }
 ```

+When a pull-request changes a file anywhere under that folder, Prout will scan the checkpoints defined in your config file, and update the pull-request with labels and a comment as appropriate.
+The url you specify in the checkpoint will be fetched, and the contents of the response will be read- so long as you embed the commit id that response, Prout will be able to work out whether or not the PR has been deployed yet or not.

 ### Add callbacks